Published February 15, 2024

 It might seem odd to chant the Psalms, but merely say the hymn because you don't know the tune.

-If you are praying the Liturgy of the Hours with iBreviary then you are in luck because on most days they have a hymn that is written in Long Meter.
-If you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8.
+If you are praying the Liturgy of the Hours with either iBreviary or Universalis then you are in luck because on most days they have a hymn that is written in Long Meter.
+In iBreviary if you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8.

 An example of Long Meter is the Doxology or Old 100th (Praise God from whom all blessings flow...).

-I have two personal favorite Long Meter tunes which I use for practically every hymn in iBreviary.
+I have two personal favorite Long Meter tunes which work very well with iBreviary and Universalis.
 One is Tallis' Canon and the other is Winchester New.
-Both of these are is simple, dignified, and easy to remember.
+Both of these are simple, dignified, and easy to remember.
 In case you don't know them, I have made simple mp3 piano demos of both:

 Sometimes a hymn will appear in Common Meter which is followed by the letters CM or the numbers 8 6 8 6.